til-23/til-23-info-public/source/welcome.rst

 Welcome
 ~~~~~~~

-Welcome to Today-I-Learned AI 2023, an AI and Robotics hackathon!

-Whether you are learning Artificial Intelligence for the first time or already have some experience in AI development,
+Welcome to DSTA's highly anticipated BrainHack TIL 2023!

+You are tasked with the security management of a high level conference between foreign delegates held at “Crown Renaissance Resort”.
+You have received reports that a terrorist organisation is planning to kidnap Mr. Dastan, the President of United AI, who chairs the conference.
+The intelligence team has also managed to retrieve pictures of the kidnapper, also known as “White Stinger”.

+Your task is to prepare for a search-and-rescue mission in the event that Mr. Dastan is kidnapped.
+To achieve this, two models are needed:

+- Computer vision models that are able to detect and identify (1) Mr. Dastan, and (2) White Stinger.
+- Automatic speech recognition model to interpret your intelligence teams communications about the whereabouts of Mr. Dastan

-we are thrilled to have you join us in this exciting event.
+We are thrilled to have you join us in this exciting event, where you will be able to learn from and compete against like-minded individuals in the field.

-Participants can look forward to a comprehensive hands-on learning experience covering various AI models as well as
-basic autonomous robotics.
+Best of luck to all participants, and may the best AI win!

+Timeline for Today-I-Learned AI 2023
+####################################

 The competition runs in two phases, Qualifiers and Finals.
 The best-performing teams will qualify to
 participate in the Finals stage of the competition, and have the opportunity
-to experience robotics development and compete for attractive prizes!
+to develop on a real robot and compete for attractive prizes!

-Best of luck to all participants, and may the best AI win!

-Timeline for Today-I-Learned AI 2023
-####################################

-This will be the timeline for the Today-I-Learned AI 2023 competition.
+This is the timeline for the Today-I-Learned AI 2023 competition.

 ..
     .. list-table::